WPratt0211/Over-the-Wire-Writeup/Bandit Level 9.md

 ## Solution

+Like the other challenges, you'll need to complete the following:

+- Make sure you're connected to the `bandit8` user using the credentials from the last challenge
+- Find the password
+- Use the password to connect to the `bandit9` user

 This one is also relatively simple, however, I wasn't sure how to do it.
 The reading material wasn't helpful for actually finding the password (unless I missed something), so I did my own research by looking up how to list only unique lines in a file.
 This seemed simple enough, and included using a command that was included